-Thanks to a multitude of elevations, differences in how communities have grown over the years, and variations in ecosystems (it’s not all cacti and rocks), Arizona’s 113,990 square miles offer plenty of year round chances to break out the old highlighter and get to exploring new places.
+Thanks to a multitude of elevations, differences in how communities have grown over the years, and variations in ecosystems (it’s not all cacti and rocks), Arizona’s 113,990 square miles offer plenty of year-round chances to break out the old highlighter and get to explore new places.

 Flagstaff immediately comes to mind, where you can sip coffee with hipsters before sunrise and wonder exactly how they got your evening’s sushi all the way out to the desert today when it’s time to wind down.
 It’s also a great place to stock up whether you intend to find your toes clinging to the side of the Grand Canyon, or are downright curious as to what a petrified forest actually looks like.